 - Triple-negative breast cancer

 - Tubular carcinoma

 Breast cancer is a disease that commonly develops within the ducts that transport milk to the nipple, or in the lobules, but can also arise throughout the entire breast.
-Most forms manifest as lumps or tumors that can be felt in the breast and are often removed in surgery.
+Most forms manifest in cancer patients as lumps or tumors that can be felt in the breast and are often removed in surgery.
 Unlike many other forms of cancer, it’s fairly easily detected and treated in the early stages, particularly due to mammogram screening.

 Common forms of breast cancer include:

 - Adenocarcinoma – The most common type of breast cancer found in the glands of ducts and lobules.